Hornbill-Docs/esp-config/esp-config/reporting/reports.md

 * **Select Tables** - Select one or more tables for the report.
 * **Table Join** - Create a join to link data when you use multiple tables.
+  * ***Join (Inner Join)*** - Keep only the matching rows from both tables and drop everything else.
+  * ***Left Join*** - Keep all of the rows from the left table and the matched rows n the right.
+Drop the rows in the right table that don't have a match in the left.
+  * ***Right Join*** - Keep all of the rows from the right table and the matched rows in the right.
+Drop the rows in the left table that don't have a match in the right.
 * **Select Columns** - Select which columns to include in the report.
 Click **Select Column** for each column you want.
     :::tip
     Hold Ctrl while selecting to choose multiple columns at once.